 It also offers a registered nursery, family law firm, youth group and a charity shop and runs its own property portfolio to provide safe, affordable housing for women.

 Mike Wicks said: “Charities like WINNER are the cornerstone of local communities and we’re proud to support the valuable work it does.”

 At the Summit, Mike will be taking part in a Q&A session on ‘Developing a skilled workforce for the future’.

-To read about other organisations that Unity has helped in Yorkshire and the Humber visit unity.co.uk.
+To read about other businesses in Yorkshire and the Humber that Unity has helped, visit unity.co.uk.